video-through-scattering2023/video-through-scattering/README.md

 <br />

 ### 2) Download pretrained checkpoint and sample videos
-From the [link](https://drive.google.com/drive/folders/1-Zu7GL2dooGFJYEO34s9U0J03LKqd6I6?usp=sharing), download the checkpoints and paste it to ./models/

-From the [link](https://drive.google.com/drive/folders/1-Zu7GL2dooGFJYEO34s9U0J03LKqd6I6?usp=sharing), download the samples and paste it to ./scatter samples/
+From the [link](https://drive.google.com/drive/folders/1-Zu7GL2dooGFJYEO34s9U0J03LKqd6I6?usp=sharing), download the checkpoints and paste it to ./models/, download the samples and paste it to ./scatter samples/
 ```
 mkdir models
 mv {DOWNLOAD_DIR}/{CHECKPOINT NAME} ./{PASTE_DIR}/